day8/re-frame/docs/EPs/003-ReusableComponents.md

 `re-com` components are reusability because they take `an input stream` of data and they

-achieves reusablity by passing in values and suppling callbacks.
+achieves reusablity by passing in values and supplying callbacks.
 This works at the level of simple widgets.

 But re-frame components need to subscribe and dispatch.